-Within each phase of the learning process there is an underlying problem solving skills also known as the control of error.
-The control of error is the point when the pupil acknowledges the fact they have done something wrong when working with the topic and with the research of the materials and information.
-The teachers can help the pupils to go back, deconstruct the work, and see where they made a mistake or selected impair and uncontrolled materials and information.
+Within each phase of the learning process there is an underlying problem solving skills, also known as control of error.
+The control of error is the point when the pupil recognized that he or she has done something wrong when working with the topic and searching for materials and information.
+The teachers can help the pupils go back, deconstruct the work, and see where they made a mistake or selected impair and uncontrolled materials and information.
 This is very relevant in the application of methodologies used to find information and contents in the Internet.
-This control of error and the methodology for the verification of the reliability of the content allows for problem solving skills and critical thinking skills to work together as a whole.
-The verification of the reliability of the source can be defined in the same way, Montessori defines in her Method children working with the knobbed cylinders when they try to put the smallest cylinder in the largest cylinders space.
+The control of error and the methodology for the verification of the reliability of the content allow problem solving skills and critical thinking skills to work together as a whole.
+The verification of source reliability can be defined in the same way Montessori defined in her Method children working with the knobbed cylinders when they try to put the smallest cylinder in the largest cylinders space.
 They realise this is incorrect and go back and fix the problem.
-The mechanism at psychological level can be seen in the same way: as the pupil masters the work they begin to think critically by broadening their horizons on the different levels of variations and extensions of the work which allow the child to think "outside the box" and start to also bring in the aspect of creativity.
-They begin to think of alternate solutions and ideas by using their critical thinking skills.
+The mechanism at psychological level can be seen similarly: as the pupils master the work, they begin to think critically by broadening their horizons on the different levels of variations and extensions of the work which allow the child to think "outside the box" and also start to bring the aspect of creativity.
+They begin to think about alternate solutions and ideas by using their critical thinking skills.
 Overall, critical thinking and problem solving play a large role in every section of the Montessori classroom.

-In the Montessori's view there are some ideas that can help children build a foundation for critical thinking and help them grow into problem solvers:
+In the Montessori's view there are some ideas that can help children build a foundation for critical thinking and help them become problem solvers:

-- It is very useful providing conceptual and physical space for promoting gamification. - It is also important to Help the students view themselves as problem solvers and thinkers by asking open-ended questions.
-Rather than automatically giving answers to the questions your pupil raises, help them think critically by asking questions in return - Help students develop hypotheses.
+- It is very useful providing conceptual and physical space for promoting gamification. - It is also important to help students view themselves as problem solvers and thinkers by asking open-ended questions.
+Rather than automatically giving answers to the questions your pupils raise, help them think critically by asking questions in return - Help students develop hypotheses.
 "If we do this, what do you think will happen?"
-"Let's predict what we think will happen next." - Encourage the students to research for further information.
+"Let's predict what we think will happen next."

+Encourage the students to research for further information.
 You can help your children develop critical thinking skills by guiding them towards looking for more information.
 Say, "Now how could we find out more?
 Your dad knows a lot about this.
 Shall we ask him?
 Or shall we try searching on the computer?"

-The Critical thinking and the development of social skills were at the center of the activity of another Italian pedagogue, Danilo Dolci.
-His life is related to a very strong social and personal experience he had in a small town located in Sicily, Trappeto.
-This was in the fifties and according to his own words he wanted to go and see what he could do with these people.
+The Critical thinking and the development of social skills have been at the center of the activity of another Italian pedagogue, Danilo Dolci.
+His life is related to a very strong social and personal experience he had in a poor village located in Sicily, Trappeto.
+This was in the fifties and according to his own words he wanted to go and see how support "struggles to exist" of its inhabitants.